audulus/docs/nodes.md

 ![ADSR Exposed](img/nodes/IO/IO-Exposed.png)

 **Warnings** - These are not Audio/CV/MIDI Input/Outputs.
-These nodes only do anything when placed inside of a Patch node.
-They allow you to send signals into and out of Patch nodes.

 **Typical Use** - Sending signals into and out of Patch nodes.

-The **Input** and **Output** nodes allow you to route a signal into and out of a Sub-Patch node.
-They are only useful if placed inside of a Sub-Patch node.
-They are *not* audio input and outputs - to route audio and/or control signals into and out of Audulus, use the Mic and Speaker nodes.
+The **Input** and **Output** nodes allow you to route a signal into and out of a Patch node.
+They are only useful if placed inside of a Patch node.
+They are *not* audio input and outputs - to route audio and/or control signals into and out of Audulus, use the Mic and Speaker nodes, or the ADC/DAC nodes.

 For more on how to use Input and Output nodes, refer back to the Patch node step-by-step example module.